Legal Advice for Compensation Insurance Claims & TPD Payouts

 About Public Liability Compensation Claims

-A public liability claim (also called an occupier’s liability claim) is the legal process by which someone who has suffered personal injuries or damage seeks compensation for their loss.
-The loss must be due to someone else’s negligence in a public space or private residence to have a valid claim.
+A public liability claim (also called an occupier’s liability claim) is the legal process by which someone who has suffered personal injuries can seek compensation for their loss.
+To have a valid claim, the loss must result from someone else’s negligence, either in a public space or private residence.
 However, public liability law covers more than just where the accident happened.
-Hence, you can also claim product liability when a defective device or product injures you.
+Hence, you can also claim product liability when injured by a defective device or product.

 Do I Have a Valid Claim?